mvysny/mvysny.github.io/_posts/2022-5-13-mvc-mvp-mvvm-no-thanks.md

 Architects often discourage the use of MVC and MVP for the MVVP, but that's not widely used yet (read: nobody fucking knows what MVVP should do.
-It's an "architectural proposal" which means it's useless in real world, but it makes a good academical paper! /sarcasm).
+It's an "architectural proposal" which means it's useless in real world, but it makes a good academical paper I guess).

 Also see [Is MVP a Best Practice?](https://vaadin.com/blog/is-mvp-a-best-practice-).